Achievable logoAchievable logo

 Dermatophytes

-They can be classified as:
+Dermatophytes can be classified as:

-1. Trichophyton: infect skin, hair and nails
+1. Trichophyton: infects skin, hair, and nails

-2. Microsporum: infect only skin and hair
+2. Microsporum: infects only skin and hair

-3. Epidermophyton: infect only skin and nails
+3. Epidermophyton: infects only skin and nails

-1. Tinea corporis: on non hairy skin.
+1. Tinea corporis: on non-hairy skin.

 2. Tinea pedis/ Athlete’s foot: interdigital area, foot.